NathanNetzel/Low-Cost-DAQ-System-for-Rocket-Testing/README.md

 # Low-Cost-DAQ-System-for-Rocket-Testing

-### STM32F373-Based Dual-PCB Acquisition System

-Hardware project for a modular data acquisition system (DAQ) designed for static fire tests of small rocket engines.
+This repository documents the development of a **low-cost modular data acquisition system (DAQ)** for static fire tests of small rocket engines.

-Built around a precision STM32F373 microcontroller with integrated Sigma-Delta ADCs and analog signal conditioning for both load cell and pressure sensor measurements.
+The project was carried out in **two main versions**:

+1. **Original Version (Dual-PCB)** — academic prototype composed of two stacked boards (DAQ + Pressure), designed to validate the concept and prove feasibility.
+2. **Updated Version (Integrated + Ignition + Power Boards)** — redesigned for robustness, autonomy, and potential commercial use, integrating pressure acquisition into the main board and adding safety, logging, and user interface improvements.

+Both versions are described below in detail.

 ---